 The Imp and North Carter Mountain are in Pinkham Notch across from Mt Washington and the Great Gulf.
-The Imp, or Imp Face as it’s also called, is a picturesque cliff and view-point overlooking the Presidential Range.
+The Imp, or Imp Face as it’s also called, is a picturesque cliff and viewpoint overlooking the Presidential Range.
 North Carter is a 4000 footer, but not one listed on the AMC 4000 footer list.
 It has views of Mt Lethe (another 4000 footer not on the AMC list) and the Baldfaces in Evans Notch.
-The Imp Trail forms a loop, so you can hike up the north end and down the south end (the ends are separated by a short 0.3 mile walk along Rt 16, which just takes a few minutes to walk.)
-The North Carter Trail starts near the half way point of the Imp Trail and is a less travelled route up to the Carter Moriah Ridgeline and the Appalachian Trail which runs along it.
+The Imp Trail forms a loop, so you can hike up the north end and down the south end (the ends are separated by a short 0.3-mile walk along Rt 16, which just takes a few minutes to walk.)
+The North Carter Trail starts near the halfway point of the Imp Trail and is a less traveled route up to the Carter Moriah Ridgeline and the Appalachian Trail which runs along it.

-Snowshoeing up to the Imp Face viewpoint wasn’t bad, since the trail had been lightly broken out by previous visitors.
+Snowshoeing up to the Imp Face viewpoint wasn’t bad since the trail had been lightly broken out by previous visitors.
 We were able to hike up to the cliff face in microspikes.
-Unfortunately the view was obscured by low cloud, but we could still see down the cliff to the ground below.
+Unfortunately, the view was obscured by low clouds, but we could still see down the cliff to the ground below.

 From that point on, the Imp Trail gets wilder and narrower, with many small stream crossings as it slabs south towards the North Carter Trail junction.
 The trail corridor also gets significantly narrower, with spruce trees hemming in on both sides.
 As it snows, these spruce trees get covered with snow but voids remain below their branches.
 If you step on one of these voids, you’re likely to plunge down several feet into a hole, called a spruce trap.
 These can be quite exhausting to try to climb out of, with the soft snow along the edges of the hole collapsing below you as try to clamber out.